MinaGirgis2000/MinaGirgis2000.github.io/about.md

 ## Hey, I'm Mina👋

-I am a sophomore attending East Brunswick High School, where I am passionate about exploring the fascinating world of technology and artificial intelligence.
+I am a sophomore in New Jersey.
+I am passionate about exploring the fascinating world of technology and artificial intelligence.
 From a young age, I've been captivated by the possibilities that these fields offer, and I'm constantly seeking ways to expand my knowledge and skills.

 As a self-taught programmer, I have delved into several programming languages, including Python, Java, HTML, CSS, and JavaScript.
 Through countless hours of dedication and hands-on practice, I've developed a strong foundation in these languages, allowing me to bring ideas to life through coding.